microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * We'll need to make sure that we process commandlines with escaped semicolons in them the same as we will in 2.0.
 Users will need to escape `;` as `\;` in 1.0, even if we don't support multiple commands in 1.0.
 * If users don't provide a command, we'll assume the command was `new-tab`.
-This will be in-line with
+This will be in-line with what the behavior will be in 2.0.

 #### Sample 1.0 Commandlines